sehajaggarwal/VD-Assignment/README.md

 ```cd vdt3```
 6. Run the server:
 ```python manage.py runserver```
-7.Open your browser and navigate to http://localhost:8000/top-customers/ to view the results.
+7. Open your browser and navigate to http://localhost:8000/top-customers/ to view the results.
    #### Editing seed data in VDT3
    If you wish to modify the seed data, follow these steps:
       1. Navigate to the JSON file in the fixtures directory.